 The Second Courthouse

 The second courthouse was constructed out of brick, with the facade punctuated by pilasters separating the arched windoews.
 This courthouse served for several years as Ottokee remained the county seat despite many defeated attempts to move the courts by voters.
 In 1869, a railroad company surveyed the area and chose Wauseon as a stopping point.
 Shortly after, voters chose Wauseon as the new county seat, which included $5,000 to complete a new courthouse.
 Years after the move, the old courthouse was still in use as the county infirmary.

 The new courthouse, the third for the county, and the first for Wauseon, was completed in 1872 at a cost of $45,722.27.
 This is the courthouse current used today.
 Architect, C.C.
 Miller, designed the structure int eh Italianate style.
 Alexander Voss and H.B.
 Bensman were responsible for the building and construction.
 The current courthouse stands as a Fulton County landmark, and was added to the National Register of Historic Places in 1975.

 For almost a century and a half, the history of Fulton County has been centered in this building and its court system.
 The Commissioners continue to be committed to maintain and use this historic structure that is owned by the county residents, used by the county residents, and maintained for the county residents.

-Beginning in the fall of 2018, significant renovations to the courthouse will begin with the intention of restoring the Common Pleas courtroom to its original facade.
-Other updates will include replacing the cooling and heating systems, add security and technology features, install a new elevator, and several other updates that will preserve the building for many years to come.
+Beginning in the fall of 2018, significant renovations to the courthouse begun which restored the Common Pleas courtroom to its original facade.
+Other updates included replacing the cooling and heating systems, adding security and technology features, installing a new elevator, and several other updates that will preserve the building for many years to come.